-The M9 within the scheme extents is not located within a Geological Conservation Review Site (GCRS), and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.
+The M80, within the scheme extents, is not located within a Geological Conservation Review Site (GCRS) and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.

-The National Soil Map of Scotland online mapping tool records that the Generalised Soil Type and Major Soil Group within the study area is Gleys.
+The National Soil Map of Scotland online mapping tool records that the Generalised Soil Types and Major Soil Groups within the study area are Brown Soils and Gleys.